james7780/5200BAS_python/readme.txt

 The original 5200BAS compiler was written around y2k in QBX / QuickBasic, compiled to an .exe.

-The original 5200BAS.exe worked only on Windows, and does not work on Win7/Win8/Win10 (check?).
+The original 5200BAS.exe worked only on Windows, and does not work on Win10 (and probably Win8 and Win7 too).

 This Python version is an attempt to make 5200BAS more portable and accessible.
-It should work on Mac and Linux.
+It should work on Windows, Mac or Linux.

 Requirements: